JaydenStudio/PY-Minecraft-Server/README.md

 # PY-Minecraft-Server
-use python start Minecraft server
+Start a Minecraft server with python